RaphaelDziopa/ProtoKey/ProtoKey_.md

 A project to create a swiss army knife but for electronics.
 The whole system is to be compact and lightweight with ease of repairability and modifications.

 📁 ProtoKey/
 ├── 📂 /
 │   ├── 📂 html
-│   ├── 📂 images
-│   ├── 📂 style
 │   └── 📂 scripts
 ├── 📂 .github/
-│   └── 📂 workflow
 ├── 📂 README/
-│   └── 📂 images
 ├── LICENCE
 └── README.md

 ## 1. Requirements
-Based on an ESP32 dev board it must fulfil multiple requirements.

-Internal battery to the system
+The idea being based on the Flipper Zero, this project doesn't intend to copy the Flipper.
+It is a student's project to create a usable multitool, to help in small hobbyist electronics, in a small and portable package.
+Thus, it has to be able to anwser to multiple demands to debug projects.
+The ProtoKey is based on an ESP32 dev board with the addition of multiple open source modules.

+The system must:

+Have an onboard user interface, with an OLED b&w, with an encoder and 2 buttons for the input.
+Have a 1 channel Occiloscope for AC/DC in range [-15;15]V and [0;30]V.
+Be able to run with an intergrated Li-Po battery.
-Handle RFID
+Handle RFID with copy and paste functionalities.
+Be able to act as a universal IR emiter and receiver, such as a universal remote.

+For future versions:
-Handle 2.4GHz and bluetooth
+Handle 2.4GHz and Bluetooth
 Handle ESPnow
-A small screen for battery percentage and connection info Send all data to a selfhosted webserver (thus accessible by phone) Data writes and modifications to be sent by phones from the webserver.
-Uses infrared light as a universal remote

-The addition of new modules such as sim readers or gps have to be possible and reasonably easy physically in the system but also in the code.
+The addition of new modules such as SIM or GPS must be possible and reasonably easy physically and through the code.

 ## 2. Components

 ### 2.1 Mainboard - ESP32 Devkit

 The ESP32 dev board formally named the ESP32 VROOM 32 has an USB-C connector with 34 GPIO pins.
-With included Wifi and bluetooth capabilities powered with the ESP32-D0WDQ6 chip.
+With included Wifi and bluetooth Capabilities powered with the ESP32-D0WDQ6 chip.

 For specifications it has:

 USB-C Input voltage		5V
 GPIO Input/Output		3.3V
 Minimal functioning Current	min.
 500mA
 Clock speed margins			80MHz / 240MHz
 RAM					512kB
 External Flash				4MB
 Pins I/O				34
 Supported Interfaces		SPI, I2C, I2S, CAN, UART
 Wi-Fi protocols			802.11 b/g/n (802.11n up to 150 Mbps)
 Wi-Fi frequencies			2.4 GHz - 2.5 GHz
 Bluetooth				V4.2 - BLE & Classic Bluetooth
 Antenna				PCB
 Dimensions				56x28x13mm

 The pinout of the GPIO pins is as follows :

 For more information see: (https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32_datasheet_en.pdf)